-Daybreak’s mission is to promote and provide quality, licensed adult day health care, benefiting frail elderly, physically and/or mentally handicapped, developmentally disabled adults, their families and care givers.
-This is accomplished through a structured program of medical monitoring, supervision and socialization in a safe and stimulating environment.
+Daybreak's mission is to provide quality, licensed adult day health care to adult individuals with physical and mental disabiltiies, seniors who are medically frail, and to support those individuals' families and caregivers.
+The mission is achieved through a structured program of medical monitoring, supervision and socialization in a safe and stimulating environment.

 Daybreak is licensed with the State of Missouri and is operated in accordance with the US Department of Agriculture nondiscrimination clause which prohibits discrimination on the basis of race, color, sex, age, handicap, religion or national origin.

-Our activites include but are not limited to: arts and crafts, BINGO, church services, movies, show and tell, hang man, reality orientation, cooking demonstrations, board games and card games, Wii, karaoke, pet therapy, musicians that perform in our building, and special party themes for the holidays.
-Daybreak also has program assistants that assist with all activities and outings.
+Clients at Daybreak participate in activities such as arts and crafts, BINGO, church services, movies, show and tell, reality orientation, cooking demonstrations, board games and card games, Wii, karaoke, pet therapy, musicians that perform in our building, and special party themes for the holidays.
 Daybreak activities strive to stimulate each individual to their fullest potential.

-A favorite aspect of Daybreak Adult Day Care are the outings that we provide for our consumers.
-We regularly attend Branson shows, go out to eat, bowling, attend local theatrical productions, fishing, trips to the zoo and visit local museums.
-Our consumers also enjoy the many park outings and picnics that we provide.
+A favorite aspect of Daybreak Adult Day Care are the outings organized for clients.
+The group regularly attend Branson shows, go out to eat, go bowling, attend local theatrical productions, fishing, trips to the zoo and visit local museums.
+Clients also enjoy the many park outings and picnics!

 Daybreak recently started up their music program showcasing the Daybreak Band.
-Daybreak consumers sing a variety of songs while playing rhythm instruments.
-The band has performed at the Ozark Empire Fair, special events for their families and caregivers, and will soon be brancing out in to the community.
-The music program is also expanding by working with the consumers on a 1:1 setting, allowing for individualized attention adressing specific needs.
+Daybreak cleints sing a variety of songs while playing rhythm instruments.
+The band has performed at the Ozark Empire Fair, special events for their families and caregivers, and will soon be branching out in to the community.
+The music program is also expanding by working with the clients in a one on one setting, allowing for individualized attention adressing specific needs.
 The goals of music at Daybreak is to improve speech, motor skills, behavior issues, reality orientation, and memory recollection.

 Eldercare Transit Service